We’re excited to announce that image-based backup is now available in our free backup software! Continue reading

 Many OneDrive users rely on the OneDrive Files On-Demand feature, which stores only file pointers locally instead of downloading every file.
 This approach is intentional, as it keeps workstation disk usage low and maintains a responsive user experience.

-Some backup solutions attempt to safeguard OneDrive data by forcing all on-demand files to be downloaded to the workstation before they can be backed up.
+Some backup solutions protect OneDrive by forcing the workstation to download all on-demand files before backup.
 This undermines the core benefit of Files On-Demand, needlessly consuming local storage and bandwidth and significantly prolonging the backup process.
 It’s highly inefficient to download files from one cloud environment to a desktop and then re-upload them to another.

 3. Some People Use OneDrive Exclusively in Browser

 Not every user works with OneDrive files in a way that a desktop backup can capture.
 Many users access and edit their documents directly through a web browser, whether they’re on a laptop, tablet, or smartphone.
-Because these files never need to be downloaded to a local machine, desktop-only backup solutions cannot protect them.
+Because these files never download to a local machine, desktop-only backup solutions cannot protect them.

 With MSP360 Managed Backup for Microsoft 365, you can ensure full coverage of all user data, regardless of how or where it’s accessed.
 Instead of relying on local synchronization, MSP360 connects directly to Microsoft 365 to back up every file—whether it’s synced locally or edited exclusively in the cloud.
-This means that even the files that remain cloud-only are safely stored, giving you the confidence that no important data is left unprotected.
+This means you also store cloud-only files safely, so you can stay confident that no important data goes unprotected.

 4. Continuous Collaboration Happens in the Cloud

-Even when a user’s workstation is offline, and the user is on vacation, colleagues may still be editing and updating this user’s files in OneDrive.
+Even if a user’s workstation is offline on vacation, colleagues may still edit and update their OneDrive files.
 By relying solely on desktop backups, you risk missing changes that happen exclusively in OneDrive.

 Further reading Set up MSP360 Managed Backup for Microsoft 365